mfcollins3/mfcollins3.github.com/_posts/2013-03-06-neuron-esb-subscribers-the-reactive-way.md

 ---
 layout: post
 title: Building Neuron ESB 3.0 Subscribers the Reactive Way
 description: Neuron ESB 3.0 is out, and if you're a Neuron user or using .NET-based ESBs, then you should be interested, because there's a lot of stuff there.
 Now rocking on the .NET 4 platform, there are some pretty cool things that you can do with Neuron that you could not do with the previous releases.
-In this post, I will show you a new way to create custom subscribers using Neuron's Party class and using Reactive Extensions to asynchronous receive and filter incoming messages sent to a subscriber.
+In this post, I will show you a new way to create custom subscribers using Neuron's Party class and using Reactive Extensions to asynchronously receive and filter incoming messages sent to a subscriber.
 disqus_identifier: 2013-03-06-neuron-esb-subscribers-the-reactive-way
 ---
 [Neuron ESB 3.0](http://products.neudesic.com/latest) recently hit the proverbial store shelves last week.
 This was a big release for me as it was my first major release since I joined the Neuron team.
 Moving Neuron to .NET 4 and a major release has been a big accomplishment.
 While I hoped to have Neuron out late last year, the extra time that we took releasing it now gave us a chance to fix a lot of quality and stability issues in the code, and I honestly believe that Neuron is in a great position in terms of quality and potential for future investment.